-As wider reading helps to develop vocabulary and comprehension skills, we continue to encourage reading for pleasure at home.
+As wider reading helps to develop vocabulary and comprehension skills, we continue to encourage reading through Sparx Reader, an online reading platform designed to improve students' literacy skills and encourage a love for reading.
 We also recommend that pupils experiment with 19th-century classics.